-- In low risk locations. - Only in areas where the Bushfire Management Overlay and the Land Subject to Inundation Overlay do not apply. - In the vicinity of a fire water supply that provides coverage to the proposed neighbourhood battery (such as an on-site hydrant, fire water supply or street hydrant).
+- In low risk locations. - Only in areas where the Bushfire Management Overlay and the Land Subject to Inundation Overlay do not apply. - In the vicinity of a fire water supply that provides coverage to the proposed neighbourhood battery (such as an on-site hydrant, fire water supply with CFA fittings, or street hydrant).